Get On A Flight

 AIRPORT DEPARTURE – LOUISVILLE, KY

-The day begins with the registration and check-in process at the ticket counter.
-All veterans will go through the processing line, checking your name off, issuing you a shirt to wear, and matching you up with your guardian (unless of course, it is a family member).
+The morning begins with the registration and check-in process at the ticket counter.
+All Veterans will go through the processing line, checking your name off, issuing you a shirt to wear, and matching you up with your guardian.

-Prior to going through security, we will have a pre-flight briefing by the Mission Director.
-The director will brief the Veterans, Guardians, and Volunteers about the day ahead.
-We then move forward through TSA and then board the plane that is destined for our Nation’s capital, Washington, D.C.
+Prior to going through security, we will have a pre-flight briefing by the mission director.
+The director will brief the Veterans, guardians, and volunteers about the day ahead.
+We then move forward through TSA and then board the plane that is destined for Washington, D.C.

-During the flight, all the veterans and guardians can rest up a bit from that early morning arrival at Louisville, and get their second wind as we land at Reagan National Airport to a nice and generous warm welcome.
+During the flight, all the Veterans and guardians can rest up a bit from that early morning arrival at Louisville and get their second wind as we land at Reagan National Airport to a warm welcome.

 ARRIVAL WASHINGTON DC – REAGAN NATIONAL AIRPORT

-As all the veterans, guardians and Honor Flight Bluegrass staff disembark the plane, we will collectively traverse through the airport to local transportation and our designated busses.
-Each bus will be assigned a color, RED, WHITE, BLUE, or GREEN, as is the lanyard on your neck holding your name tag.
-The color of your lanyard will help you find your bus throughout the day.
+As all the Veterans, guardians and Honor Flight Bluegrass staff disembark the plane, we will board our charted buses.
+Each bus will be assigned a color, RED, WHITE, BLUE, or GREEN, which matches your lanyard/name tag.

 WORLD WAR II MEMORIAL